-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosanitary Mey ares in 2009.

-This treatment applies to the irradiation of fruits and vegetables at 60 Gy minimum absorbed dose to prevent the development of phanerocephalic pupae of Rhagoletis pomonella at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetable at 60 cy minimum as a feed dose to prevent the development of phanerocephalic pupae of Rhagoletis pomonella, the constraint of the constraint

-Name of treatment Irradiation treatment for Rhagoletis pomonella Active ingredient N/A Treatment type Irradiation Target pest Rhagoletis pomonella (Walsh) (Diptera: Tephritidae) Target regulated All fruits and vegetables that are hosts of Rhagoletis pomonella . articles Treatment schedule Minimum absorbed dose of 60 Gy to prevent the development of phanerocephalic pupae of Rhagoletis pomonella .
-Efficacy and confidence level of the treatment is $ED{99.9921}$ at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
+Name of treatment Irradiation treatmen for A coletis pon hella Active ingredient N/A Treatment type Irradiation Target pest Rhagoletis, onella ( alsh) (Diptera: Tephritidae) Target regulated All facts and veget less at are hosts of Rhagoletis pomonella . articles Treatment schedule dinimum asorbed dose of 60 Gy to prevent the development of phanerocephalic pupae of Associates pomorella.
+Efficace and onfidence level of the treatment is ED 99,9921 at the 95% confidence level. at should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
 There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.

+Other information

+relevant

-Other relevant information Since irradiation may not result in outright mortality, inspectors may encounter live, but non-viable Rhagoletis pomonella (larvae and/or pupae) during the inspection process.
+Since irradiation may not result in outright mortality, inspectors may encounter live, but non-viable Rhagoletis pomonella (larvae and/or pupae) during the inspection process.
 This does not imply a failure of the treatment.

-The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Hallman (2004) and Hallman & Thomas (1999) that determined the efficacy of irradiation as a treatment for this pest in Malus domestica .
+The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Hallman (2004) and Hallman & Thomas (1999) that determined the efficacy of irradiation as a treatment for this pest in Malus domestica.

 Extrapolation of treatment efficacy to all fruits and vegetables was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
-These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica), A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica), Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea americana and Prunus avium), Cydia pomonella (Malus domestica and artificial diet) and Grapholita molesta (Malus domestica and artificial diet) (Bustos et al., 2004; Gould & von Windeguth, 1991; Hallman, 2004, Hallman & Martinez, 2001; Jessup et al., 1992; Mansour, 2003; von Windeguth, 1986; von Windeguth & Ismail, 1987).
-It is recognised, however, that treatment efficacy has not been tested for all potential fruit and vegetable hosts of the target pest.
-If evidence becomes available to show that the extrapolation of the treatment to cover all hosts of this pest is incorrect, then the treatment will be reviewed.
-References Bustos, M. E., Enkerlin, W., Reyes, J. & Toledo, J. 2004.
-Irradiation of mangoes as a postharvest quarantine treatment for fruit flies (Diptera: Tephritidae).
-Journal of Economic Entomology, 97: 286-292.
-Gould, W. P. & von Windeguth, D. L. 1991.
-Gamma irradiation as a quarantine treatment for carambolas infested with Caribbean fruit flies.
-Florida Entomologist, 74: 297-300.
-Hallman, G. J. 2004.
-Ionizing irradiation quarantine treatment against Oriental fruit moth (Lepidoptera: Tortricidae) in ambient and hypoxic atmospheres.
-Journal of Economic Entomology, 97: 824-827.
-Hallman, G. J. 2004.
-Irradiation disinfestation of apple maggot (Diptera: Tephritidae) in hypoxic and low-temperature storage.
-Journal of Economic Entomology, 97: 1245-1248.
-Hallman, G. J. & Martinez, L. R. 2001.
-Ionizing irradiation quarantine treatments against Mexican fruit fly (Diptera: Tephritidae) in citrus fruits.
-Postharvest Biology and Technology, 23: 71-77.
-Hallman, G. J. & Thomas, D. B. 1999.
-Gamma irradiation quarantine treatment against blueberry maggot and apple maggot (Diptera: Tephritidae).
-Journal of Economic Entomology, 92: 1373-1376.
-Jessup, A. J., Rigney, C. J., Millar, A., Sloggett, R. F. & Quinn, N. M. 1992.
-Gamma irradiation as a commodity treatment against the Queensland fruit fly in fresh fruit.
-Proceedings of the Research Coordination Meeting on Use of Irradiation as a Quarantine Treatment of Food and Agricultural Commodities, 1990: 13-42.
-Mansour, M. 2003.
-Gamma irradiation as a quarantine treatment for Caribbean fruit fly infested mangoes.
-Proceedings of the Florida State Horticultural Society, 99: 131-134. von Windeguth, D. L. & Ismail, M. A. 1987.
-Gamma irradiation as a quarantine treatment for Caribbean fruit fly infested mangoes.
-Proceedings of the Florida State Horticultural Society, 99: 131-134.
+These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica), A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica), Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea americana and Prunus avium), Cydia pomonella (Malus domestica and artifi and Grapholita molesta (Malus domestica and artificial diet) (Bustos Gould & von 200 Windeguth, 1991; Hallman, 2004, Hallman & Martinea 2001; Jessup al., 1992; Mansour, 2003; von Windeguth, 1986; von Windeguth & Is 1987).
+It recognised, however, that treatment efficacy has not been tested or all po al frui nd vegetable hosts of the target pest.
+If evidence becomes avail apolation of the to sho treatment to cover all hosts of this pest is incorre then th be reviewed. eatment v